Han Dae Sung Returned From Hell Chapter 67 Release Date, Cast, Plot, and Everything You Need to Know - Asap Land

 My ancestry undoubtedly comes from a heavenly plane, however I wish I could remember more details.
 If the Lord grants you this modest life, I will dedicate all to which the heavenly trinkets have a monopoly.

-If a butterfly girl uses the system of hell to change into a beast, it’s not just a front or a way out of a sticky position.
+If a caterpillar girl uses the system from hell to change into a beast, it’s not just a front or a way out of a sticky position.
 It was still very recent when I realized that someone else had triggered the system alert.
 “This storefront…,”No, I am unable to understand the system that is coming from above.